ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.4 Policy Approval, Amendments, Administration and Compliance.md

-1.2.6 All policy changes that will delegate decision-making authority from the Program Committee must be put forward to the Program Committee for comment at an initial Program Committee meeting and then voted on at the next monthly meeting.
+1.2.6 All policy changes that will delegate decision-making authority from the Program Committee must be put forward to the Program Committee for comment at a Program Committee meeting and then voted on at the next meeting.

 ### **Part 3 -- Updating Policy and Procedure Documents**